brodaclop/metatholm/src/lib/lore/action/cast-snap_en.md

-# Cast
+# Cast (Snapshot)

 `ActionInfo`

-This action is used whenever a spell is to be cast at regular speed.
+This action is used whenever a spell is to be cast at high speed.
+This will drastically reduce the action points cost of the spell but sloppy casting results in a more difficult to control spell, reducing the effective skill level of the caster by 1.

 ## Action Points